pacso/aoc_rb_helpers/README.md

 ### Input manipulation

-This example solution for 2024 Day 1 shows how the convenience methdos can be used to format the puzzle input:
+This example solution for 2024 Day 1 shows how the convenience methods can be used to format the puzzle input:

 ```ruby
 # frozen_string_literal: true